Project CARS (video game): Development

 Project CARS, which stands for Community Assisted Racing Simulator, was made with a total sum of $5 million.
 Funding for the game was raised by the community and the developers themselves, without the financial aid of a traditional publisher.
 Through the purchase of Tool Packs players could contribute to development in roles including content creation, QA, and marketing media.
 Members gain special perks, depending on their purchased tool pack.
 Members will receive a share of game sales profits generated within the first three years after launch as compensation for their efforts, to be paid quarterly.

 In addition to community feedback, Slightly Mad Studios have acquired the professional services of racing driver and Top Gear's former The Stig, Ben Collins, Clio Cup and European Touring Car Cup racing driver Nicolas Hamilton, and former Formula Renault 3.5 and current WEC driver Oliver Webb.
 Cars in the console versions of the game are made from 60,000 polygons.

 On 26 August 2012 support for the Oculus Rift virtual reality headset was announced on the official forums.
 The announcement stated that at least one Oculus Rift Development Kit has been ordered.
 Members of the project are able to follow a link referenced in the forum post to read more details.

 Sony's PlayStation 4 virtual reality headset PlayStation VR will also be supported.

 It was released on 7 May 2015 in Europe and 12 May 2015 in America for Microsoft Windows, PlayStation 4, and Xbox One, while the Linux version was first delayed to later in 2015 and eventually cancelled.
 Project CARS was also originally due for release on the PlayStation 3, Xbox 360 and Wii U, but it was later announced that these versions had been cancelled.
 On 18 February 2015 it was announced that Project CARS would be delayed until 2 April 2015 for Europe, and eventually confirmed to be released on 7 May 2015 in Europe and Australia; 8 May 2015 in the UK; and 12 May 2015 in North America.

 On 12 May 2016, the game was updated for compatibility with the HTC Vive virtual reality headset.

-Slightly Mad Studios announced via Twitter that the game would be delisted from all platforms, with all sales ending on 3 October 2022, due to expiring car and track licenses.